VonHeikemen/lsp-zero.nvim/doc/md/tutorial.md

 #### Local installation with mason.nvim

-There is a plugin called [mason.nvim](https://github.com/williamboman/mason.nvim), is often described a portable package manager.
+There is a plugin called [mason.nvim](https://github.com/williamboman/mason.nvim), is often described as a portable package manager.
 This plugin will allow Neovim to download language servers (and other type of tools) into a particular folder, meaning that the servers you install using this method will not be available system-wide.

-> Note: mason.nvim doesn't provide any "special integration" to the tools it downloads.
+> Note: mason.nvim doesn't provide any "special integration" with the tools it downloads.
 It's only good for installing and updating tools.

 Anyway, if you choose this method you will need to add these two plugins: